mmtrebuchet/bpreveal/doc/text/breakingChanges.rst

    in the bin/ directory, and using them has emitted a warning since 4.0.0.
    In BPReveal 6.0.0, the symlinks will be removed.
 3. ``makePredictionsFasta`` and ``makePredictionsBed`` are old names for makePredictions.
    They exist only as symlinks in the bin/ directory, and using them has emitted a warning since 4.1.1.
 The old names will be removed.
 4. Not including a ``correct-receptive-field`` field in your config to interpretPisa will no longer issue a warning - the correct receptive field will be applied by default.
+5. If you want to get a tsv of seqlets from :py:mod:`motifSeqletCutoffs<bpreveal.motifSeqletCutoffs>`, you will need to provide a ``modisco-window`` parameter in the configuration json.
+Omitting this has issued a warning and generated invalid coordinate data since 4.1.3.

 BPReveal 5.x